-From time to time, we contribute PCs and Giant PCs held in our investments portfolio to non-consolidated REMIC trusts in exchange for beneficial interests in those same REMIC trusts.
+From time to time, we contribute PCs and Giant PCs held in our mortgage-related investments portfolio to non-consolidated REMIC trusts in exchange for beneficial interests in those same REMIC trusts.
 We account for this type of transaction as the acquisition of investment securities and the issuance of debt securities of consolidated trusts.
-During 2015 and 2014, we received investment securities as consideration for the issuance of debt securities of consolidated trusts of \$0.3 billion and \$1.8 billion, respectively, as a result of these transactions.
+During the years ended December 31, 2015 and 2014, we received investment securities as consideration for the issuance of debt securities of consolidated trusts of \$0.3 billion and \$1.8 billion, respectively, as a result of these transactions.
+We did not have such activity during the year ended December 31, 2016.

 In addition, from time to time, we may recombine all of the outstanding beneficial interests in a REMIC trust to effectively recreate the original Giant PC trust.
 In certain cases, we may receive only beneficial interests in the Giant PC trust as proceeds for our contribution of the collateral.
 Because the beneficial interest issued by the Giant PC is substantially the same as the PCs that ultimately collateralized the trust, we account for our interest in the Giant PC as an extinguishment of the outstanding debt securities of the underlying PC trusts.
 As a result, we account for this type of transaction as the transfer of investment securities in exchange for the extinguishment of debt securities of consolidated trusts.
-During 2015 and 2014, we extinguished debt securities of consolidated trusts as consideration for the transfer of investment securities of \$0.5 billion and \$0 billion, respectively, as a result of these transactions.
+During the year ended December 31, 2015, we extinguished debt securities of consolidated trusts as consideration for the transfer of investment securities of \$0.5 billion as a result of these transactions.
+We did not have such activity during the years ended December 31, 2016 and 2014.